FCP Setup

 based on the GPU used by the CP's Kubernetes cluster for fil-c2 tasks.For more device choices, please refer to this page:https://github.com/filecoin-project/bellperson

-Step 2: Collateral SWANU
+Step 2: Collateral SWAN

 for ZK tasks